W427697/Discord-/MIGRATION.md

 }
 ```

+Here's an example PR to one of the storybook addons: https://github.com/storybookjs/addon-coverage/pull/3 doing just that.

 #### No more configuration for manager

 The storybook manager no longer uses webpack to be built, instead it's using esbuild now.